-At June 30, 2021, BFA reported a liability of \$411,506, for its proportionate share of the net OPEB liability.
-The net OPEB liability for the HCTF was measured at December 31, 2020, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of December 31, 2019.
-Standard update procedures were used to roll forward the total OPEB liability to December 31, 2020.
+At June 30, 2022, BFA reported a liability of \$365,630, for its proportionate share of the net OPEB liability.
+The net OPEB liability for the HCTF was measured at December 31, 2021, and the total OPEB liability (TOL) used to calculate the net OPEB liability was determined by an actuarial valuation as of December 31, 2020.
+Standard update procedures were used to roll forward the total OPEB liability to December 31, 2021.
+BFA's proportion of the net OPEB liability was based on BFA's contributions to the HCTF for the calendar year ended December 31, 2021, relative to the contributions of all participating employers to the HCTF.